 - Flick knives, swordsticks and knuckledusters

-- Drugs (medicine must be accompanied by a doctor's prescription and be carried in the original container)
+- Prescription medicine must be accompanied by a doctor's prescription and be carried in the original container

 - Pornographic material (subject to seizure)

-- Loading vehicle in container with household goods NOT advisable (any problems with release by Customs or Quarantine will delay delivery of both household goods and auto)
+- Loading vehicle in container with household goods is not advisable (any problems with release by Customs or Quarantine will delay delivery of both household goods and auto)

-- Provide make, model, year, and current value
+- The make, model, year and current value of the vehicle

 - Certificate of steam cleaning